hathitrust/ht_sip_validator/README.md

 ## Output

-By default, `validate_sip` will list all errors and warnings in the given SIP and output a summary with the number of warnings or errors, for example:
+By default, `validate_sip` will list all errors and warnings in the given SIP and output a summary with the number of warnings or errors.
+Errors will cause a SIP to fail ingest into HathiTrust and must be fixed before submission.
+Warnings point out things that could affect the display of material in HathiTrust, but will not prevent a SIP from being ingested.

+Example output:

 ```
 bundle exec ruby bin/validate_sip -c config/default.yml -s spec/fixtures/sips/bad_ocr.zip